rcifw/rcifw.github.io/docs/getting-started/storage-systems.md

 which is connected to the computing nodes via 1 (or more) [InfiniBand](https://www.nvidia.com/en-us/networking/products/infiniband/) interfaces and tuned for performance.

-For our system, we currently use [BeeGFS](https://www.beegfs.io/c/) as the file system in our high-throughput storage.
+For our system, we currently use [BeeGFS](https://www.beegfs.io/c/) mounted at `/mnt/beegfs` as the file system in our high-throughput storage.
 This is considered as **scratch** space, which is meant for staging data for processing.
 While this persists beyond the duration of a user's job, it is considered somewhat volatile, and users will be notifed when the file system reaches 85% capacity that data will be purged.
 Sufficient notice is given to allow users time to move data to persistent storage.
 This data is also not backed up.